 "Memory loss and mood disorders such as anxiety and depression have also been linked to sleep deprivation," Hamilton says.

 Even worse, skimping on your Zs can wreak havoc on your genes themselves, leading to DNA damage that raises your risk of cancer.
 We don't know how to get more hours in the week either, but it's clear that skipping sleep is not the way to do it.

 5. Hating Your Job

 If you want to live a long, happy life, free from the damaging effects of growing inflammation, you need to follow your passion.
 That's not just a feel-good platitude; it's medical science.

 A systematic literature review published in the journal Occupational & Environmental Medicine found that "job satisfaction level is an important factor influencing the health of workers."

-Although a discouraging 20 to 40 percent of working adults say they hate their jobs, it's important to remember that many of us do have other options.
-Almost no one is trapped in their work, no matter how restricted they may feel.
-There's always another job (or career!) out there, and remaining stuck in an unpleasant environment can actually speed up the aging process.
+According to the latest report from the Pew Research Center, a discouraging 15 percent of working adults say they are "somewhat" or "very dissatisfied" with their jobs.
+But it's important to remember that many of us do have other options.
+No matter how restricted you may feel, there's always another job (or career!) out there, and remaining stuck in an unpleasant environment can actually speed up the aging process.

 Tying It All Together